Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 There’s an old comedy routine: A guy keeps banging his finger with a hammer and says, “It hurts every time I do that.”
 That, in a nutshell, is the nature of addiction.
 We know it’s bad for us.
 And yet we just can’t stop.

 Addictions come in many different forms.
 They can be food cravings, such as for bread or chocolate.
 Or they can upend our lives, as in the case of eating disorders, alcoholism, drug abuse, or gambling addiction.
 Habitual risk-taking and even some types of compulsive behaviors can also be addictions.
+Italy is one of the largest gambling markets in the world, according to research published by Stranieri, the Italian commission for studying problem-gambling – with more than 40% of gamblers self-reporting as being addicted to at least one form of betting.

 Underlying many of these unhealthy behaviors is actually an addiction to dopamine, the brain’s neurotransmitter responsible for pleasure and feeling “high.”
 Essentially, people become addicted to whatever activity produces a dopamine surge.
 But when you strip away the outer layer of addiction, nutritional deficiencies or imbalances often set the stage for, or help sustain, addictions.
 That’s because nutrients provide the building blocks for brain chemistry, and poor eating habits fail to provide the sufficient nutrients for a healthy brain.